 There are numerous reasons the SSA might deny your disability claim.
 Sometimes the denial is due to a simple error or missing documentation.

 Some of the most common reasons for denials include:

 - Submitting a new claim after a prior denial; and

 - Income level too high (only applicable to SSI benefits).

 Don’t despair if you do receive a denial.
 A majority of SSDI claims are denied the first time around.
 Fortunately, the SSA offers an appeals process that will allow you to correct whatever mistakes happened with your initial application.

-How Can a Lawyer Help with My Social Security Disability Claim?
+How Can an Indiana Social Security Disability Lawyer Help with My Claim?

 Hiring an Indiana disability lawyer is one of the best ways to improve your chances of the SSA approving your claim for disability.
 However, the process can be complicated, and it’s time-consuming.
 You need to be diligent in submitting all documentation within the allotted time frame.
 The SSA is not necessarily forgiving when it comes to missing deadlines.